6. Crop Production

 |

-is the average fraction of dry matter weight in the product (kg DM kg–1 fresh weight). |
+is the fraction of dry matter content in the harvested product (kg DM kg–1 fresh weight). |

 |